 After Rhobi’s presentation, Michael Marwa, Director of the Tanzania National Child Helpline, shared the importance of the child helpline during this pandemic.
 Children who feel unsafe or are at risk of any type of violence can call the helpline by dialing 116.
 The helpline provides children with advice and support and will also visit them if necessary.

 Afterwards, Anna Holmström gave a presentation.
 She shared her insights and worries on the negative effects of Covid-19 on the progress of FGM/C prevention in Tanzania so far.
 The rates of FGM/C in Tanzania have been decreasing since FGM/C was criminalized in 1998.
-However, even before Covid-19 happened there was a need to accelerate and innovate efforts in response to the population growth and its possible negative impact on FGM/C rates.
+However, she explained that there was already a need to accelerate and innovate efforts in response to the population growth and its possible negative impact on FGM/C rates.
 Now, with Covid-19, the challenges reinforce the need to accelerate the efforts against FGM/C even more.
 Anna explained that Tanzania has a good legal and policy environment and emphasized the importance of support for local initiatives such as Rhobi’s safe houses.
 She recommended that local partners need to receive immediate (financial) support without burdening these initiatives with difficult reporting mechanisms.
 Anne ended her presentation by stating that we have to make sure that we don’t lose everything that we’ve gained.

 After those presentations, we opened the floor for questions.
 We were glad to see Tony Mwebia from the #MenEndFGM network in Kenya joined us in the webinar.
 He provided us with a short update on the situation in Kenya and how his organization is holding up on their running efforts against FGM/C. Tony was already using radio, podcast and tv stations to inform on the increased risk on FGM/C during the Covid-19 pandemic.
 He explained that chief community members are visiting households to find out about the local situation in the villages.